 RESEARCH PROJECTThis is the major assignment of the class.
 You will select a specific

-topic related to South Asia before 1800 and write an essay
+topic related to the general subject of Tudor & Stuart Britain and write an essay

 based on primary and secondary source research.

 1. Preparing an Annotated Bibliography|

 The first step in the research project is to select a topic and begin to